A man writing something down in a notebook

 AvidXchange offers end-to-end AP automation for the purchase-to-pay process, plus accounts receivable tools for suppliers that want to get paid electronically by AvidXchange AP customers.

-Its AP platform moves invoices, approvals, and payments into a single online workflow that connects to existing accounting systems and ERPs commonly used by middle-market companies, such as QuickBooks, NetSuite, Microsoft Dynamics, Sage, Acumatica, Yardi, and others.
+Its AP platform streamlines invoices, approvals, and payments into a single online workflow that integrates with existing accounting systems and ERPs commonly used by middle-market companies, such as QuickBooks, NetSuite, Microsoft Dynamics, Sage, Acumatica, Yardi, and others.

 Key features: